mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

 ## Research Questions - October 2023

-- What pedagogical tools and processes are available to support novices to overcome barriers to game coding and design?
+- What pedagogical tools and processes are available to support novices to overcome barriers to authentic game coding and design?
 - How can participants build agency in an evolving community of game makers?
 - How can game design patterns support the development of coding practices with novices?